hulyaalpagu/Data-Analyst-Interview-Project/README.md

 This project showcases my ability to solve complex data problems under time constraints, apply technical tools effectively, and communicate insights clearly to both technical and non-technical stakeholders.

-# Data Analyst Interview Project

-Candidate: Hulya Alpagu

-Email: hulyalpagu@gmail.com

-Phone: + 1 (862) 2977302

-Project Overview

-This assessment is based on four interconnected data tables from a simulated digital learning platform.
-The objective is to evaluate the effectiveness of the learning product by cleaning and analyzing the data, uncovering actionable insights using Python, and communicating those insights through impactful visualizations created in Power BI.
-The final outcome should guide data-driven decisions for product improvement.

 ## Data Summary